Da Boom: Plot

 The Griffins' car runs out of gas, so they must walk to Natick.
-When they get there, there is no factory.
-Stewie berates Peter for costing them their lives before tripping and getting covered in nuclear waste; his arms soon mutate into tentacles.
+Once the Griffins approach Natick, they discover that there are no more factories in the area.
+Realizing that their route to Natick was all for nothing, Stewie berates Peter for costing them their lives before tripping and falling into a puddle of nuclear waste; his arms soon mutate into tentacles.
 Upon sunrise, the factory is revealed to still be standing and in perfect condition.
 Expecting to be able to live off the snack food, they establish the town of New Quahog around the factory, with Peter as mayor.
 In time, New Quahog becomes a thriving community, complete with houses and wells.
-However, when Brian points out that New Quahog is a peaceful place with no violence, Peter deems that they are completely defenseless; to the outrage of the citizens, he makes guns using the pipes from the city's irrigation system.
-Meanwhile, Stewie's body has completely transformed into an octopus, and lays hundreds of eggs.
+However, when Brian points out that New Quahog is a peaceful place with no violence, Peter deems that they are completely defenseless.
+He proceeds to bring out the plan of making guns, but Cleveland doesn't desire to agree with it, stating it could be a problem.
+Meanwhile, Stewie's torso and limbs have completely transformed into an octopus, and he has laid hundreds of eggs.

+Outside, Peter informs everyone that he made guns using the water pipes from the city's Irrigation Systems, outraging the citizens.
 Despite Peter's insistence that he is fit to remain as mayor, the townspeople throw him out of New Quahog, and his family follows him.
-The citizens destroy the guns, only to be overpowered by hundreds of newly-hatched Octopus-Stewies, which destroy the city.
+The citizens destroy the guns by throwing them into their ambitious firepit, only to be overpowered by hundreds of newly hatched Octopus-Stewies, which destroy the city.
 As the family walks away, oblivious to New Quahog's destruction, they decide to continue to a Carvel factory in Framingham.

-In a live action epilogue parodying Dallas, the episode is revealed to have been a dream experienced by Pam Ewing (Victoria Principal); disturbed, she tells her husband Bobby (Patrick Duffy) that she dreamt about a strange episode of Family Guy.
-Bobby comforts her, but then pauses and asks "What's Family Guy?", and the two turn and look with confusion to the audience.
+In a live action epilogue, which serves as a parody of Dallas, the events of the episode are revealed to have been a dream experienced by Pam Ewing (Victoria Principal).
+Disturbed, she tells her husband Bobby (Patrick Duffy) that she dreamt about a strange episode of Family Guy.
+Bobby comforts her but then pauses and asks, "What's Family Guy?" and the two turn and look with confusion at the audience.